Wexler v. Goodman

 "Wexler v.
 Goodman" is the sixth episode of the fifth season of the AMC television series Better Call Saul, a spin-off series of Breaking Bad.
 The episode aired on March 23, 2020, on AMC in the United States.
 Outside of the United States, the episode premiered on the streaming service Netflix in several countries.
+In "Wexler v.
+Goodman," Kim Wexler and Jimmy McGill's con of Kevin Wachtell and Mesa Verde reaches a boiling point, and Mike Ehrmantraut & Nacho Varga learn that they share a common adversary in Lalo Salamanca.

 Plot

 Opening

 In a flashback to Kim Wexler's teenage years in Red Cloud, Nebraska, her mother is late picking her up from school because she has been drinking.
 Kim refuses to ride home with her and walks away.
 Kim's mother angrily yells that Kim never listens to her.